 5. Potions Lounge

 Potions Lounge is a vampire speakeasy where the drinks are as tasty to a human as the clientele is to a vampire.
 It is located in a secret place in the heart of the French Quarter.
 I can't tell you where, but I can tell you how to get there.
 As well as the location, you must know the password to get in.
-To find out how to be invited, you must visit Boutique Du Vampyre, a vampire shop at 709 St. Ann Street.
+To find out how to be invited, you must visit Boutique Du Vampyre, a vampire shop at 709 St. Ann Street or The Vampire Cafe on the corner of Royal and St. Ann.

 Welcome to my blog where we talk about New Orleans, haunted history & legends, books, authors, and random thoughts.